The forgotten life: Part 3: Education, music, pop stars

 Winning a Grolch Livewire songwriters award

 I’ve no real idea when this was, but I suspect it was some time in the late 1980’s – when we went to London to attend a national songwriting competition event.
 Pat had entered a song of mine into a national competition for the creative arts; the song was called ‘Breath Easy’.
-It didn’t win but it was one of the runner-ups – so we were invited down to London to attend the ceremony.
+It didn’t win but I was awarded a prize as one of the runner-ups so we were invited down to London to attend the ceremony.

 It was quite a big deal; the winner in the fashion section was a Scottish designer called Pam Hogg.
 It think this was when we stayed with the then touring guitarist for the Strangler’s John Ellis and his partner Elaine, who was a stylist to the stars; or that could have been the time we went down to London to talk to a record company interested in releasing another one of my songs (the producer was going to be Ray Davies from the Kinks).
 Strangely enough the ‘scene’ reminded me of Clydebank in the early 80s – where for a time the cool group of people to hang out with consisted of the hairdressers, the punky fashionistas and musicians; there was a punk fashion vibe at the awards party – that was a perfect match with that earlier scene.